words/an-array-of-english-words/README.md

 # an-array-of-english-words

 An array of ~275,000 English words derived from [the Letterpress word list](https://github.com/atebits/Words).
-Works with Node and Browserify.
+Works with node, iojs, and browserify.

 ## Installation